 O.C.
 Tanner is the global leader in software and services that improve workplace culture through meaningful employee recognition experiences.
 Our Culture Cloud™ employee recognition platform helps millions of people thrive at work.

 Our team of more than 1,500 programmers, researchers, designers, client professionals, and craftspeople hail from 58 countries and speak 62 languages.
 Together, we create the technology, tools, and awards that help our clients shape productive work environments, drive innovation, and fuel positive business results.
-Learn more at octanner.com/uk/.
+Learn more at octanner.com/in/.

 The O.C.
 Tanner Institute uses multiple research methods to support the Global Culture Report, including interviews, focus groups, cross-sectional surveys, and a longitudinal survey.